← Back to Rankings

 What Is the CFAI?

-The College Football Atmosphere Index (CFAI) is a proprietary stadium ranking system developed by GameDay GatePass.
-It measures the overall atmosphere experience at every NCAA Division I FBS stadium using a structured, formula-based methodology.
+The College Football Atmosphere Index is a proprietary stadium ranking system developed by GameDay GatePass.
+It scores every NCAA Division I FBS stadium on the quality of its fan atmosphere — producing a single composite number on a 0–100 scale.

-Unlike subjective media lists or fan popularity polls, the CFAI applies the same scoring criteria and algorithm to all 138 FBS stadiums, producing a single composite score on a 0–100 scale.
-Every program is evaluated on identical terms — there is no bonus for brand recognition, conference prestige, or historical wins.
+Unlike subjective media lists or fan popularity polls, the CFAI applies the same evaluation criteria to all 138 FBS programs.
+Every stadium is judged on identical terms — no bonus for brand recognition, conference prestige, or historical wins.

 Scoring Dimensions